 - 1. Your name, location and phone number where you can be reached - 2.
 Your RV's 17-digit VIN - 3.
-Date of purchase - Contact information for the RV repair facility or dealer - 5.
+Date of purchase - 4.
+Contact information for the RV repair facility or dealer - 5.
 Detailed description of the concern - 6.
-If applicable, the component description, serial and model numbers the work was done.
+If applicable, the component description, serial and model numbers

+Promptly report any issue with an RV repair to the management where the work was done.
 All repair businesses require notification of problems within a specified time limit.
 Please familiarize yourself with the RV dealer or repair center's policies.